JetBlue agrees to buy Spirit for $3.8 billion - NewsBreak

 The agreement Thursday comes a day after Spirit’s attempt to merge with Frontier Airlines fell apart.
 Spirit had recommended its shareholders approve a lower offer from Frontier, saying that antitrust regulators are more likely to reject the bid from JetBlue.

 “This combination is an exciting opportunity to diversify and expand our network, add jobs and new possibilities for crewmembers, and expand our platform for profitable growth.”
-JetBlue CEO Robin Hayes said in a statement.
+JetBlue CEO Robin Hayes said in a statement.3rd time a Mega Millions charm?
+Ohio store inches closer to selling jackpot-winning ticket

 JetBlue said Thursday that it would pay $33.50 per share in cash for Spirit, including a prepayment of $2.50 per share in cash payable once Spirit stockholders approve the transaction.
 There’s also a ticking fee of 10 cents per month starting in January 2023 through closing.